FAQ's

 The Enrolment Process provides a step-by-step guide on how to enrol your child at Norwest Christian College

-The College accepts enrolment applications at any time, however our enrolment process (Application Review stage onwards) commences a maximum of 24 months prior to the cohort commencement for our Primary and Secondary Years (Kindergarten to Year 12), and a maximum of 12 months prior for our Early Learning Centre (Preschool and Preparatory).
+The College accepts enrolment applications at any time, however our enrolment process (Application Review stage onwards) commences within 24 months prior to the cohort commencement for our Primary and Secondary Years (Year 1 to Year 12), and within 12 months prior for our Kindergarten and Early Learning Centre (Preschool and Preparatory).
 Completed applications received outside of this timeframe will be acknowledged and held until they are eligible to commence the enrolment process.
 It is best to enquire as early as possible so we can start the application process and avoid disappointment.

 No. All applications are reviewed, and parents will be advised if their application is successful to progress to enrolment interview.
 Please view our Enrolment Process to find out more.